 To promote open discussion among non-management directors, we schedule regular executive sessions in which our non-management directors meet without management participation.
-"Non-management directors' are all directors who are not executive officers.
-All of our directors are non-management directors except for Mr. John J. Lipinski, our President, Chief Executive Officer and Chairman of the Board.
-Although we do not have a lead independent director, Mr. George E. Matelich, one of our independent directors, has presided over each of the executive sessions held by our non-management directors.
+"Non-management directors" are all directors who are not executive officers.
+During 2011 and currently, all of our directors are non-management directors, except for Mr. John J. Lipinski, our President and Chief Executive Officer.
+Currently, we do not have a lead independent director.
+The non-management directors determine who presides at the executive sessions.
 Our non-management directors met during five executive sessions in 2011.